 According to local authorities, the crash happened around 4:50 p.m. on the U.S. Highway 190 bypass, just south of town.

 Investigators with the Texas Department of Public Safety stated that a flatbed Freightliner semi-truck was headed east at the time of the accident.
-The truck, driven by by 40-year-old Bryan Rhudy, rear-ended a Dodge pickup truck that had stopped at the rear of a column of heavy eastbound traffic.
-Rebounding off the pickup, the semi truck crossed the median into US-190’s westbound lanes and hit first a Nissan Altima, then Roseann Lucidi’s Chevy Tahoe.
+The truck, driven by 40-year-old Bryan Rhudy, rear-ended a Dodge pickup truck that had stopped at the rear of a column of heavy eastbound traffic.
+Rebounding off the pickup, the semi truck crossed the median into US-190’s westbound lanes and collided in turn with a Nissan Altima and Roseann Lucidi’s Chevy Tahoe.

-Lucidi was transported from the scene to Scott & White Medical Center but died several weeks later while still in the hospital’s care.
+Lucidi was transported from the scene to Scott & White Medical Center, but died several weeks later while still in the hospital’s care.
 The driver of the Nissan Altima, Sarah Brown, was taken to Metroplex Hospital in Killeen with non-incapacitating injuries.
-The two occupants of the Dodge pickup truck, Copperas Cove residents Dustin and Tiffany Dewald, were not injured according to reports.
+According to reports, the two occupants of the Dodge pickup truck, Copperas Cove residents Dustin and Tiffany Dewald, were not injured.

 Bryan Rhudy was taken to Seton Medical Center in Harker Heights with unspecified injuries.
-The crash is still under investigation; there has been no mention of what factors might have caused the initial collision.
-Whatever that turns out to be, though, it sounds like Rhudy didn’t leave enough distance between his rig and the pickup to come to a complete stop.
+The crash is still under investigation, and there has been no mention of what factors might have caused the initial collision.
+But whatever they turn out to be, it sounds like Rhudy didn’t leave enough distance between his rig and the pickup to come to a complete stop.